roshan-s1k/codsoft/README.md

 ## Usage
 1. Click on the open with colab button
-2. copy the dataset to the contents folder of google colab
+2. Copy the dataset to the contents folder of google colab
 3. Run the notebook.